10 Tips on how to write 'without prejudice' letters and emails

 6. Use a three step formula

-When drafting a letter there are three steps: The Introduction, The Facts of the Dispute, and the Resolution.
-This is the anatomy of any good without prejudice letter which has any chance of leading to a successful negotiation.
+When drafting a letter there are three steps: the introduction, the facts of the dispute, and the resolution, as set out below.
+This is the anatomy of any good without prejudice letter which has a chance of leading to a successful negotiation.

 This should be the opening of the letter in which you introduce yourself, your role, what you do for the company, how hard you have worked and how long for.
 You should mention any commendations or accolades you are received from the company and any successes you have personally had or contributed to in the last year or two.